Human Rabies Immune Globulin (HRIG)

 General Guidelines (Previously Unvaccinated Adults and Children)1,5

-• HyperRAB (300 IU/mL), supplied in 1-mL, 3-mL, and 5-mL vials, for twice the potency of alternatively available HRIG options
+• HyperRAB (300 IU/mL), supplied in 1-mL, 3-mL, and 5-mL single dose vials, for twice the potency of alternatively available HRIG options

 • The recommended dose for HyperRAB is 20 IU/kg< (0.0665mL/kg) of body weight, given preferably at the time of first vaccine